-1.111 1 the blanks.
-1. Distributions relating to a single characteristics are known as 2.
-When various units under consideration are observed simultaneously, with regard to two characteristics, we get a 3.
-Study of 'Correlation' is meant to determine whether there exists some sort of between the variables.
-4. is the degree of association between two or more variables.
-5. Correlation is an analysis of between two or more variables.
-6. Correlation analysis attempts to determine the between variables.
-7. is a numerical measure of the degree of association between two or more variables.
-8. A correlation coefficient calculated from the data on quantity demanded and corresponding price of tea would only reveal that the degree of association between them is very 9.
-The coefficient of correlation lies between and 10.
-Aof the data helps in having a visual idea about the nature of association between two variables.
+1. Distributions relating to a single characteristics are known as .....
+2. When various units under consideration are observed simultaneously, with regard to two characteristics, we get a .....
+3. Study of 'Correlation' is meant to determine whether there exists some sort of ..... between the variables. ..... is the degree of association between two or more variables.
+4. 5.
+Correlation is an analysis of ...... between two or more variables.
+6. Correlation analysis attempts to determine the ...... between variables.
+7. ...... is a numerical measure of the degree of association between two or more variables.
+8. A correlation coefficient calculated from the data on quantity demanded and corresponding price of tea would only reveal that the degree of association between them is very .....
+The coefficient of correlation lies between ...... and ...... and ......
+9.